-- 002100.1 Architect/Engineer (A/E) shall modify and prepare the Solicitation/ Notice to Bidders (NTB) and advertisement from Office of the University Architect (OUA) template documents.
-A/E shall confirm advertising and bid dates with OUA to insure compliance with Ohio Revised Code (ORC) and Ohio Facilities Construction Commission (OFCC) requirements, and coordinate with OUA schedules.
-Dates for the first advertisement must coincide with the date documents are ready to be purchased by bidders. - 002100.2 The NTB and advertisement must contain the date, time, and place of the pre-bid meeting.
+- 002100.1 Architect/Engineer (A/E) shall modify and prepare the Solicitation/ Notice to Bidders (NTB) and advertisement from the Ohio Facilities Construction Commission (OFCC) template documents.
+A/E shall coordinate advertising and bid dates with CSU Project Manager to insure compliance with Ohio Revised Code (ORC) and OFCC requirements.
+Dates for the first advertisement must coincide with the date documents are ready to be electronically posted. - 002100.2 The NTB and advertisement must contain the date, time, and place of the pre-bid meeting.
 This meeting will be chaired by the A/E, who will produce minutes of the meeting and issue them as Addendum #1 within 3 working days of the pre-bid meeting.
-Questions, answers, and a copy of the sign-in sheet from the meeting shall be included in the addendum. - 002100.3 A/E shall use the blueprinting company designated by OUA.
-This company shall provide printing for plan approval submission (if not submitted electronically), copies of bid sets for OUA and A/E, addenda, and conformed drawings for the construction site and prime contractors.
-They shall also provide delivery of the above.
-The expenses of these documents shall be paid directly to the printing company by OUA. - 002100.4 Contractors must purchase the complete set of bid documents.
-Unsuccessful bidders' documents are not to be sent to OUA, and no refunds will be given. - 002100.5 A/E shall review the number of conformed drawings that will be provided without cost to each of the prime contracts with OUA.
-These quantities shall be documented in the owner's requirements section of the specifications. - 002100.6 A/E shall review all addenda with OUA before release to bidders.
-All addenda shall be printed and sent to contractors by OUA's designated blueprint company, who will provide confirmations.
-The number of addenda, volume of printing, and delivery expenses shall be kept to a minimum to contain costs.
-Letter format and partial plans shall be utilized whenever possible to allow for fax and/or email delivery.
-Express/overnight delivery shall only be ordered after OUA has approved it; the cost of delivery may be assigned to the A/E if prior approval has not been granted. - 002100.7 A/E must consult with OUA regarding the issue of last-minute addenda.
-OUA reserves the right to determine if the bid date will be delayed or to assess and assume the risk of not issuing the addenda.
+Questions, answers, and a copy of the sign-in sheet from the meeting shall be included in the addendum. - 002100.3 Bidding shall be electronic and utilize Bid Express.
+Electronic document distribution for base bid and addendums will be on Bid Express. - 002100.4 A/E shall review the number of conformed drawings that will be provided without cost to each of the prime contracts with CSU PM.
+These quantities shall be documented in the owner's requirements section of the specifications. - 002100.5 A/E shall review all addenda with CSU PM before release to bidders.
+Addenda shall be distributed electronically on Bid Express. - 002100.6 A/E must consult with CSU PM regarding the issue of last-minute addenda.
+CSU PM reserves the right to determine if the bid date will be delayed or to assess and assume the risk of not issuing the addenda.
 A bid extension is mandatory per OFCC requirements if an addendum is issued within 72 hours of the bid time (excluding Saturdays, Sundays, and legal holidays).
-Bid extension is required to be a minimum of 7 days. - 002100.8 All bids are to be received at CSU's Purchasing Services Department, Parker Hannifin Hall, 2258 Euclid Avenue, Room PH 118.
+Bid extension is required to be a minimum of 7 days. - 002100.7 All bids shall be received electronically via Bid Express.